zereight/seamless-agent/README.antigravity.md

 - **Comment Support** — Comments anchored to specific parts
 - **Structured Output** — Returns `{ status, requiredRevisions, reviewId }`

-### Task List Flow Tools (recommended)

-Interactive task lists visible in real-time (with a dedicated panel).
-This is the recommended flow for task execution **with comments arriving before execution**:

-- `createTaskList` → creates the list and returns `listId`
-- `getNextTask` → returns the next pending task **plus pending comments for that task**
-- `updateTaskStatus` → updates status (in-progress / completed / blocked).
-Then call `getNextTask` again
-- `closeTaskList` → archives the list and returns a summary

 ## Usage

 Once installed, the MCP tools are automatically available to your Agent (tool names may appear as `mcp_<toolName>` depending on the client):